Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

 \subsection{Middlebox State Replication}

-In a single thread middlebox model, only one thread reads and writes state variables while processing packets.
-To support state recovery of the middlebox, we replicate the middlebox's state \emph{consistently} in $f+1$ servers across a network during normal middlebox operations.
-With middlebox state replicated on $f+1$ servers, the state remains available even when $f$ of these servers fail.
-We adapt the \emph{Chain Replication} protocol \cite{chain-replication} for state replication across replicating servers.
-In transmission of the middlebox state to these servers, we use \emph{sequence numbers} (seq-numbers), similar to TCP, to handle out-of-order deliveries and packet drops within the network.
+We adapt the {\em chain replication} protocol \cite{chain-replication} for middlebox state replication.
+For reliable state transmission between servers, FTC uses \emph{sequence numbers}, similar to TCP, to handle out-of-order deliveries and packet drops within the network.